survivejs/webpack-book/manuscript/loading/04_javascript.md

 For this to work, you need to have [ts-node](https://www.npmjs.com/package/ts-node) or [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) installed to your project as webpack uses it to execute the configuration.

-If you run webpack in watch mode or through webpack-dev-server, by default compilation errors can cause the build to fail.
+If you run webpack in watch mode or through **webpack-dev-server**, by default compilation errors can cause the build to fail.
 To avoid this, use the following configuration:

 **tsconfig.json**